haysconun/blastospim-processing-pipeline-Jupyter/README.md

 'test_transforms.json' saves information about the rigid transformation estimated during registration (from timepoint to consecutive timepoint).

-TODO: Enable some limited visualization of the tracking within the Jupyter notebook

 ### Note potential issue for Cell 8: setup CPD

 If running the lineage construction script fails because of an error with respect to compilation of code.
 See below.